When it comes to paint colors gray is still the most popular and today we will discuss the best Sherwin Williams Gray Paint Colors!

-I highly recommend getting a paint sample, putting it on the wall and looking at it in different lights.
+I highly recommend getting a paint sample, putting it on the wall, and looking at it in different lights.
 This will really help you see what the color will look like before you commit to the time and energy of painting the room.

 Samplize is a great company that will send you a peel and stick sample that you can put on the wall then throw away when you are done.
 You can buy a sample from the paint store but you only use a tiny amount then you are stuck with this sample can that you really can’t use.
 Samplize is less messy and just easier all around.

 Agreeable Gray is one of the most popular paint colors on the market.
 Real Estate Agents are using this paint color all the time for their clients.
-The reason this color is so popular is because it’s a light color, its the most neutral of the grays, and goes with almost any decor and wood tones you can find.
+The reason this color is so popular is that it’s a light color, the most neutral of the grays, and goes with almost any decor and wood tones you can find.

 You can see in the image above how light and airy this color is when there is a lot of natural light.
-Also it looks amazing with the white board and batten but also the wood tones in the furniture and floors.
+Also, it looks amazing with the whiteboard and batten but also the wood tones in the furniture and floors.
 This is all around a wonderful paint color.

 Check out my dedicated article for more details on Sherwin Williams Agreeable Gray.

 The other popular paint color with Real Estate Agents is Repose Gray.
-I recently helped clients chose finishes for their new build home and the sales person said they use Repose Gray in all their model homes.
+I recently helped clients chose finishes for their new build home and the salesperson said they use Repose Gray in all their model homes.
 She also said many people building love it so much they choose it for their home paint color!

 Repose Gray is a greige paint color.
 It’s a combination of gray and beige.
 It is just slightly lighter than Agreeable Gray which is why it’s so popular.
-Light, bright, and airy is the feel everyone is looking for right now.
+Light, bright, and airy is the feeling everyone is looking for right now.

 I love this entryway and how light and bright it is.
 I also love that Jenna Kate paired a greige color with a cool-toned blue for the front door.
 These colors pair so well together!

-Check out my article on Sherwin Williams Repose Gray for more in depth details.
+Check out my article on Sherwin Williams Repose Gray for more in-depth details.

 Passive is a beautiful light gray paint color but unlike Repose Gray, Passive is a cool-toned gray.
 It has blue undertones, which makes it fall on the cool side.